Where is all the free content available to watch on Android TV box, and how do you get access to it?

 Is watching movies and other content in this way legal?
 While you will find varying opinions out there, the short answer is no (read our complete long answer here).

 While the specific laws depend on the country in which you live, in most places in the world, gaining access to copyrighted content without appropriate permission is illegal.

 There are arguments that can place this activity in a legal grey area.
 Specifically, the content doesn’t exist on specific servers anywhere and hasn’t been downloaded, so it has not technically been pirated.
 But I doubt you will want to be making these arguments if the authorities come knocking at your door.

-Watching these streams is relatively low-risk to the end-user.
+Watching these streams is a relatively low risk to the end user.
 Those watching are small fish, and authorities will be more interested in stopping the people who are providing the streams.
 But that doesn’t mean that there is no risk.
-Depending on where you live, you could be subject to the fines and jail time associated with pirating.
+Depending on where you live, you could be subject to fines and jail time associated with pirating.